smorad/um_cisc_7404/11_il.typ

 ==
-Even where all the data is from a reliable "expert", we have problems
+Even where all the data is from a reliable "expert", we have problems #pause

 Consider a human surgeon #pause